kubernetes/kops/docs/operations/images.md

 ### CoreOS

-Support for CoreOS is deprecated and was removed in _kops_ 1.18.
+Support for CoreOS was removed in _kops_ 1.18.

 You should consider using [Flatcar](#flatcar) as a replacement.

 ### Debian 8 (Jessie)

-Support for Debian 8 (Jessie) is deprecated and was removed in _kops_ 1.18.
+Support for Debian 8 (Jessie) was removed in _kops_ 1.18.

 ### Kope.io